 People who think of themselves as entitled often refuse to follow rules of conduct that others accept.
 The source is an overlooked feature of narcissism.

 What happens when you immerse yourself in nature?
-Most people feel greater connection and calm, and now a new research study shows how it impacts your overall mental health.
+Most people feel connection and calm, and a new study shows how it impacts your overall mental health.

 Surveys keep finding chronic unhappiness with work.
 The usual focus is on managing stress, but ignores the source: An unhealthy management culture.